everythingness/thingness/content/about.md

 --

+==this text was written on an eleven inch macbook air which cost €40.==

+--

 why pay obsidian $8 a month to publish some obsidian notes when you can use flowershow?

 ---------------------------------------------------------

-well depends on whether paying $8 a month is a problem for you. and whether or not you can be bothered to fuck around.
+well depends on whether paying $8 a month is a problem for you and you might like to support obsidian.

+and whether or not you can be bothered to fuck around.

 it involves github and a thing called vercel which i didn't know about.